10 Types of Dog Leashes and Their Differences (with Pictures)

 3. Chain Dog Leash

-For a virtually indestructible leash that will prevent your chew-happy dog from escape, opt for a sturdy, durable chain leash.
+For a virtually indestructible leash that will prevent your chew-happy dog from escaping, opt for a sturdy, durable chain leash.
 Although not the most popular, these leashes come in an array of weights and sizes.
 Be sure to match your dog’s breed and strength to the heaviness and length of a chain leash.
 It’s recommended that you always monitor your dog when on a chain leash, as excessive chewing on the metal chain links may damage their teeth.

 4. Adjustable Dog Leash